Chen-HR/MicroPython_ESP32_lib/Readme.md

 else:
     logger.error("NTP synchronization failed after multiple retries.")
 ```

 ---

 ## Dependencies

 This library relies on standard MicroPython modules, which are typically built into the firmware:

 - `network`
 - `utime`
 - `machine`
 - `ntptime`
 - `asyncio` (for asynchronous sleep functions)
 - `_thread` (optional, for thread-safe logging; falls back to a mock implementation if not available)

 ---

 ## Compatibility

 This library is primarily developed and tested for **MicroPython on ESP32** devices.
-While some modules might work on other MicroPython ports, full compatibility is not guaranteed due to hardware-specific implementations (e.g., `machine.RTC`, variations in the `network` module's constants and methods).
+While some modules might work on other MicroPython ports, full compatibility is not guaranteed due to hardware-specific implementations (e.g., `machine.RTC`, variations in the `network` module's constants and methods)

 ---

 ## Contributing

 Contributions are welcome!
-If you find a bug, have a feature request, or want to improve the code, please feel free to open an issue or submit a pull request on the project's repository.
+If you find a bug, have a feature request, or want to improve the code, please feel free to open an issue or submit a pull request on the project's repository

 ---

 ## License

 This project is licensed under the MIT License.
 A copy of the license can typically be found in the `LICENSE` file at the root of the repository.